mjenior/promptpal/README.md

-    Set moded seed for more deterministic reponses Converts strings into binary-like equivalent, constrained by max system bit size Default is based on the pinnacle code from Freakazoid dim : str
+    Set moded seed for more deterministic reponses Converts strings into binary-like equivalent, constrained by max system bit size Default is based on the pinnacle code from Freakazoid dimensions : str
     Dimensions for Dall-e image generation
     Default is 1024x1024
-qual : str
+quality : str
     Image quality for Dall-e images
     Default is standard
 unit_testing : bool